Skip to Content

 Places you can visit from Bourton-on-the-Water

 On foot: Pretty Lower Slaughter is only 1.5 miles from Bourton, or you can visit both Upper and Lower Slaughter on a 5.4-mile circular walk.
-You can also walk between Bourton and Stow-on-the-Wold (4.2 miles one way).
+You can also walk from to and Stow-on-the-Wold (4.2 miles) and catch a bus back.
 Or take a peaceful circular walk to Wyck Rissington (4.6 miles).
-There’s also the Windrush Way and Warden’s Way which run for 14 miles to Winchcombe.

-By bus: The Pulhams 801 bus (daily) runs from Bourton to Slaughter Pike (3 minutes) which is a 10-minute walk from Lower Slaughter, Stow-on-the-Wold (13 minutes), Moreton-in-Marsh (30 minutes) and Chipping Norton (1 hour).
+By bus: The Pulhams 801 bus (every day) runs from Bourton to Slaughter Pike (3 minutes) which is a 10-minute walk from Lower Slaughter, Stow-on-the-Wold (15 minutes), Moreton-in-Marsh (30 minutes) and Chipping Norton (50 minutes).
 You can also visit Northleach (15 minutes), Bibury (35 minutes) and Cirencester (55 minutes) on the Pulhams 855 bus (Monday–Saturday).

 Walking to Upper Slaughter from Bourton-on-the-Water